Car accident in Texas?

 Timing varies

-Timelines vary by injuries, liability, and insurer response.
+Timelines vary by the facts of the case, liability, and insurer response.

 Examples of Outcomes